 One month later I checked my transactions and saw I had a $10 charge from that faxing service because I forgot to cancel it.
 Worse, there was no way to cancel online.
 I had to call and beg for my money back.

 We’ve all been there.
-You sign up for a free trial, promising yourself you’ll cancel it before you get charged, even setting a reminder in your phone.
+You sign up for a free trial, promising yourself you’ll cancel it before you get charged, even setting a reminder on your phone.

 Then six months later, you’re looking at your credit card statement and realize you’ve been paying for that “free trial” for the last five months.
-You might get the same feeling when you notice your cable bill doubled and their reason is because your “introductory offer” expired.
+You might get the same feeling when you notice your cable bill doubled and their reason is that your “introductory offer” expired.

 Fortunately, there’s a way you can easily see your subscriptions and bills so you can avoid these types of surprises.
 There are two personal finance assistants that can do just that.